-Dr. Norman Vincent Peale shares Scripture and tips to help you ease your anxious thoughts.
+Dr. Norman Vincent Peale shares Scripture and tips to help you ease your anxious thoughts when facing uncertain circumstances.

 People everywhere are tense and on edge.
 The high tempo of modern life has taken its toll on those unable to adjust to multi-tasking and over-pressurized demands.
 The following passages and tips teach how to put a quieting hand upon our nervousness.

 And the peace of God, which passes all understanding, will keep your hearts and minds in Christ Jesus. —Philippians 4:7